- E-mail firstname.lastname@example.org

 The following are common examples of alterations:

 QB3 has an online room reservation system that allows you to view all conference rooms, the Atriums, the three General Assignment Classrooms (105, 106 and 179) and the Multimedia Room, 177 (you can also view scheduled utility shutdowns that might impact your research).
 With a login username and password, Stanley occupants can reserve any of the conference rooms, except 808.
 Requests from Stanley occupants for login username and password should be sent to email@example.com.

 Requests for the General Assignment Classrooms, Conference Room 808, Atriums, or other specialty areas can be submitted through the Stanley Hall reservation request system.
 Provide all required information and your request will generally be processed within one week.

-Stanley Hall is mainly a research facility.
-The main entry door is open Monday through Friday 7 AM to 6 PM.
-Other entry doors are accessible by card key only.
-All building occupants must have either a Cal ID or another UCPD issued card key (for non-UC employees) to be able to gain access to the building during off-business hours.
-Some rooms are also on card key access.
-UCPD does not allow metal key overrides to be issued for doors on the card key system; so for those areas, card keys are required.
+Stanley Hall is open to the public Monday through Friday 7 AM to 6 PM, but access to most rooms are restricted by either electronic card key or metal keys.
+All building occupants must have either a Cal ID or UCPD issued card key (for non-UC employees) to access the building during off-business hours.

 Metal keys will be issued for all other areas:

 - Lab or Office